Steve's wife Lynn née Chamney and her Irish/Canadian and England/South Africa heritage

 After two days our provisions had run out so we prepared to drive back to Harare.
 On the last night some former Gwebi students that I knew had spent most of the night smoking fish that they had caught from the Zambezi River and saw a pride of lions walking on the road through the camp site and only about twenty metres from where we were sleeping.

-Within a short time we back into our old routine again but when Lynn saw George Foote again he said "I don't know how you did it, but you pregnant.
+Within a short time we were back into our old routine but when Lynn saw George Foote again he said "I don't know how you did it, but you pregnant.
 Congratulations!"Lynn in Lusaka after birth of Christie with Tara in 1987

 After the previous miscarriage, Lynn was on progesterone therapy for the next few months.
 We were blessed with the arrival of our miracle baby in July of the following year.
 When Lynn was discharged from the nursing home, Terry, her brother looked at Tara, and at us and said "How did you two have such a beautiful daughter?"